Daem0n-th/video-er/README.md

   -d, --decode          decode the file

 optional arguments:
-  -l LENGTH, --length LENGTH  length and width of the video default is 500
+  -l LENGTH, --length LENGTH  length and width of the video. default is 500
 ```